Sharmiela Mandre

-Sharmiela Mandre (born 28 October 1990) is an Indian actress and producer who primarily works in Kannada films.
-She made her acting debut with Sajni (2007) and then received success with Krishna, the same year.
+Sharmiela Mandre (born 28 October 1987) is an Indian actress and producer who primarily works in Kannada films.
+She made her acting debut with Sajni (2006) and then received success with Krishna, the same year.
 Mandre turned producer with the Tamil film Evanukku Engeyo Matcham Irukku (2018).

 Post her debut, she received praises for the Kannada films Venkata in Sankata (2009) and Swayamvara (2010).
 She made her Tamil debut with Mirattal (2012) and Telugu debut with Kevvu Keka (2013).
 For the latter, she received SIIMA Award for Best Female Debut – Telugu nomination.
-Mandre's other notable work include Aake (2017) and Gaalipata 2 (2022).
+Mandre's other notable work include Aake (2017), Gaalipata 2 (2022) and Powder (2024).

 Early life and background

-Mandre was born on 28 October 1990 in Bangalore, Karnataka.
+Mandre was born on 28 October 1987 in Bangalore, Karnataka.
 Her father Dayananda Mandre is a businessman and a car-racing enthusiast.
 Her grandfather Ramananda Narayanrao Mandre was a film producer, distributor and the founder of Sangam Talkies, Bangalore.
 Mandre's paternal aunt Sunanda Murali Manohar, was a film producer.
 She completed her schooling from Sophia High School, Bangalore.